Diary of a Network Geek

 Happy Birthday UNIVAC!

-Filed under: Apple,Deep Thoughts,Fun Work,Geek Work,Linux,MicroSoft,News and Current Events — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:24 am for you boring, normal people.
+Filed under: Apple,Deep Thoughts,Fun Work,Geek Work,Linux,MicroSoft,News and Current Events — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:24 am for you boring, normal people.

 Today is the birthday of UNIVAC.